 Eligibility: To be eligible to apply, students must be in secondary or higher secondary school in Standards IX – XII (or +1, +2, or PUC).
 Students attending government-funded schools, government-aided private schools, unaided private or independent schools, sixth form colleges, home schools, and other types of secondary and higher secondary schools in India are all eligible to apply.
 Students need to be at least 15 by the start of the programme.
 Please see the Application page for further information regarding eligibility.

-Application: The student application deadline is March 1st, 2020.
-The application includes a challenging problem set, application form, recommendation from a mathematics teacher, and school mark sheet.
+Application: The application includes a challenging problem set, application form, recommendation from a mathematics teacher, and school report card(s).

 Students: 32 secondary school students aged 15 – 19, including returning students.
 Although students are encouraged to talk to all the counsellors, each student will also have an assigned counsellor who will provide feedback on the student’s work on the daily problem set.